Holywell Town F.C.: Stadium

 Halkyn Road, home of Holywell Town F.C.

 Holywell Town currently plays at the Bartons North Wales Stadium, located on Halkyn Road (Ffordd Helygain).
 The ground is just a short walk from Holywell's town centre and is located behind and below the town's community hospital.

-The ground can accommodate 2,000 spectators with 500 seated with an additional 250 covered, with plenty of space for car parking behind the main stand.
-In recent times, the Halkyn Road ground has been dramatically improved, such as increasing parking facilities and better water drainage, and the stadium has been the venue for many Youth International fixtures.
-As with many stadiums around the area, the stadium has its own permanent floodlights which allows evening games to be played at the stadium.
+The ground can accommodate 2,000 spectators, with 650 seated and an additional 250 covered, with plenty of space for car parking behind both the main stand and The Roger Long Stand.
+In recent years, the Halkyn Road ground has been dramatically improved, with increased parking facilities and improved drainage, and the stadium has hosted many Youth International fixtures.
+As with many stadiums around the area, the stadium has its own permanent floodlights, which allow evening games to be played.

 The main stand is the oldest part of the ground and runs along the hospital side of the pitch.
 It offers both covered seating and standing areas, as well as housing both the dressing rooms and media section.
 Located between the main stand and the ground entrance is the clubhouse, which was constructed in the summer of 2014.
 It is where hot and cold drinks and snacks are available, as well as alcoholic drinks that can be consumed before and after games.

+On the opposite side of the ground is the newest stand in the ground, 'The Stamford Stand', which was completed in September 2024 and provides 200 covered seats.

-At the town end of the ground is 'The Roger Long Stand', which provides 250 covered seats as well as space for disabled supporters.
-The newest stand (which was installed in April 2017) is named in memory of one of the club's most loyal supporters Roger Long, who was a life-long supporter of the club and died in 2022.
+At the Town End of the ground is 'The Roger Long Stand', which provides 250 covered seats as well as space for disabled supporters.
+The stand, which was installed in April 2017, is named in memory of Roger Long, a lifelong supporter of the club who died in 2022.

+At the Halkyn End of the ground is 'The Martyn 'Farmer' Suite', the ground's corporate suite that has been dedicated in memory of Martyn "Farmer" Evans, a former coach and supporter of the club, who passed away in April 2026.